linux-system-roles/postgresql/README.md

     ca: self-sign
 ```
 ### postgresql_input_file
-To run an SQL script, define a path to your SQL file using the `postgresql_input_file` variable:
+To run an SQL script, define a path to your SQL file by using the
+`postgresql_input_file` variable:
 ```yaml
 postgresql_input_file: "/tmp/mypath/file.sql"
 ```
 ### postgresql_server_tuning
 By default, the PostgreSQL system role enables server settings optimization
 based on system resources.
-To disabe the tuning,
+To disabe the tuning, set the
-set the `postgresql_server_tuning` variable to `False`.
+`postgresql_server_tuning` variable to `False`.
 ```yaml
 postgresql_server_tuning: false
 ```

 See the [`examples/`](examples) for details.

-## Idempotention
+## Idempotence
 This section should cover role behavior for repeated runs.
 ### Password change
-Once the password is set using `postgresql_password` variable it isn't possible to
+Once you set the password by using the `postgresql_password` variable, it is
-change it by setting other value.
-Also for every database acces using superuser must
+impossible to change the password by setting another value.
+You must use the
-be used `postgresql_password`.
-Including functionality of `postgresql_input_file`
+`postgresql_password` variable for every database acces under the superuser,
+including running an SQL script (the functionality of the
+`postgresql_input_file` variable).
 ### Config file redefinition
-Config files generated from `postgresql_pg_hba_conf` and `postgresql_conf` are
+Configuration files generated from `postgresql_pg_hba_conf` and `postgresql_conf`
-regenerated within each single run.
-So every change rewrite the
+are regenerated within each single run.
+Therefore, every change rewrites the
 previous configuration.
 ### Version change
-Once the postgresql server is installed it isn't possible upgrade the server by
+Once the PostgreSQL server is installed, it is impossible to upgrade or
-increasing version number in `postgresql_version` also downgrade is not allowed.
+downgrade the server by increasing or decreasing the version number in the
+`postgresql_version` variable.
 ### Server tunning
 This option reflects the setup of the latest run of the role.
 ### SSL usage
 This option reflects the setup of the latest run of the role.
-Postgresql server needs
+The PostgreSQL
-properly defined certificates and keys for running with enabled SSL/TLS.
+server needs properly defined certificates and keys to run with enabled SSL/TLS.
 ## Example Playbook